-- Employees are supervised under both functional units and project team, which may cause conflict.
+- Employees are supervised by both functional units and project team, which may cause conflict.

-- Employee may have high workload because additional project work will be added in addition to their regular work.
+- Employees may have high workload because additional project work will be added in addition to their regular work.

 - As they use mutual resources, it’s easy to cause conflict when the resource is in shortage.
 They need to define the priorities in advance.

-- There will be large overhead cost due to the excessive paper work and information collection.
+- There will be a large overhead cost due to the excessive paperwork and information collection.